 The first annual Million Dollar Bike Ride took place on May 3rd, 2014, and from what I witnessed, it was a true success.
 With over $1.4 million raised in order to fund rare disease research, I was proud to be there and participate.
-Being there with my good friend and fellow advocate Scott, representing the FH Foundation, it was an experience to say the least.
+Being there with my good friend and fellow advocate Scott, representing the Family Heart Foundation, it was an experience to say the least.
 FH is a genetic disease that effects so many, and on that day not only did we come together, but so many others came together to fight back against genetic diseases.

 From the 8 year old to the 80 year old, you could feel it, the humanity, the love, the companionship; here was an event dedicated to further help find the answers to the oh so many questions that are still in limbo.